Phase-space analysis of dark energy models in non-minimally coupled theories of gravity: Introduction

 Accordingly, the revived interest in dark energy models, i.e., models in which dark energy is time-evolving may shed light on worrisome inconsistencies, such as cosmological tensions \cite{DiValentino:2021izs, Bernal:2016gxb, Vagnozzi:2019ezj,Heymans:2020gsg,KiDS:2020suj, Hildebrandt:2018yau, DiValentino:2017oaw}, physical interpretations of $\Lambda$ \cite{Sakharov:1967pk, Weinberg:2000yb, Carroll:2000fy, Dolgov:1997za, Sahni:1999gb, Straumann:1999ia, Rugh:2000ji,Padmanabhan:2002ji, Yokoyama:2003ii, Martin:2012bt}, existence of early dark energy \cite{Poulin:2018cxd,Karwal:2016vyq, Sohail:2024oki}, matching between dark energy and inflationary models \cite{Huterer:2002wf,Yokoyama:2002ts,Giare:2024akf,Brax:2024rqs}, and so forth, see e.g. \cite{Perivolaropoulos:2021jda, Bull:2015stt, Lynch:2024hzh, zabat:2024wof, Wang:2024dka, Allali:2024cji, Clifton:2024mdy, Carrilho:2023qhq, Lyu:2020lwm,Wolf:2023uno}.

 In that matter, the preliminary release of the DESI collaboration has unexpectedly highlighted that a possible $w_0w_a$CDM model appears more compatible than the $\Lambda$CDM paradigm by considering new baryonic oscillation data catalogs \cite{DESI:2024mwx}, by reinterpreting dark energy in terms of an \emph{evolving scalar field} \cite{Copeland:2006wr}.
+However, it seems that the simplest evolving scalar field models do not alleviate the $H_{0}$ tension, as described in Ref. \cite{Lee:2022cyh}.

-In this respect, although theoretically well-established, non-minimally coupled scalar field dark energy scenarios have not been extensively explored at late-time \cite{Szydlowski:2008in,Setare:2010pfa}, but most of the analyses have been pursued at early times\footnote{non-minimal couplings introduce a further fifth force, allowing the interaction between curvature and scalar field \cite{Hrycyna:2015vvs}.
-Further, the singling out the Jordan or Einstein worsens the use of non-minimal couplings that may appear complicated to interpret \cite{Luongo:2024opv}. } \cite{Kaiser:2015usz,Ema:2017loe,Bahamonde:2017ize,DiValentino:2019jae}.
+In this respect, although theoretically well-established, non-minimally coupled scalar field dark energy scenarios have not been extensively explored at late-time \cite{Szydlowski:2008in,Setare:2010pfa,Wolf:2024stt}, but most of the analyses have been pursued at early times\footnote{Non-minimal couplings introduce a further fifth force, allowing the interaction between curvature and scalar field \cite{Hrycyna:2015vvs}.
+Further, excluding Jordan or Einstein worsens the use of non-minimal couplings that may appear complicated to interpret \cite{Luongo:2024opv}. } \cite{Kaiser:2015usz,Ema:2017loe,Bahamonde:2017ize,DiValentino:2019jae}.

-However, recent inflationary results by the Planck satellite have shown that non-minimally coupling the scalar fields with curvature reliably enhances the viability of chaotic potentials that would otherwise be excluded \cite{Panotopoulos:2014hwa, Nozariand:2015yfi, Eshaghi:2015rta, delCampo:2015wma, Bostan:2023ped, Kamali:2018ylz}.
-Remarkably, in the context of Higgs inflation, a fourth order potential non-minimally coupled to the curvature leads to the Starobinsky potential, shifting to the Einstein frame \cite{Calmet:2016fsr, Mantziris:2022fuu,Mishra:2019ymr}.
+Although not conclusive evidence for inflation, recent findings from the Planck satellite suggest that a non-minimal coupling between scalar fields and curvature significantly enhances the viability of chaotic potentials, which would otherwise be ruled out by observational data\cite{Panotopoulos:2014hwa, Nozariand:2015yfi, Eshaghi:2015rta, delCampo:2015wma, Bostan:2023ped, Kamali:2018ylz}.
+Remarkably, in the context of Higgs inflation, a fourth-order potential non-minimally coupled to the curvature leads to the Starobinsky potential, shifting to the Einstein frame \cite{Calmet:2016fsr, Mantziris:2022fuu,Mishra:2019ymr}.
 To put into perspective, non-minimal couplings may help in both alleviating the cosmological tensions, being quite important even at late-time \cite{DiValentino:2019jae, BarrosoVarela:2024htf} and not only immediately after the Big Bang.

+Hence, embracing the idea of exploring possible couplings between dark energy fields and curvature, at both late and intermediate times, would therefore open new avenues toward the fundamental properties related to dark energy, among which its evolution \cite{Capozziello:2022jbw}, a possible interaction with other sectors, its form, and so on \cite{Farrar:2003uw, Wang:2016lxa}.
+Motivated by the above points, we here focus on scalar field dark energy models, highlighting the main differences when coupling dark energy with curvature, $R$, torsion, $T$, and non-metricity, $Q$, scalars.